That’s true. One think to remind, with -P flag all exposed ports inside Dockerfile will be mapped to random ports on your host.

 The

-instruction does not actually publish the port.
+EXPOSEinstruction does not actually publish the port.
 It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
-To actually publish the port when running the container, use the-p
+To actually publish the port when running the container, use the-pflag ondocker runto publish and map one or more ports, or the-Pflag to publish all exposed ports and map them to high-order ports.

 Remember that

-uses an ephemeral high-ordered host port on the host, so the port will not be the same for TCP and UDP.
+-Puses an ephemeral high-ordered host port on the host, so the port will not be the same for TCP and UDP.

-And from the CLI documentation (docker help run
+And from the CLI documentation (docker help run):

 -P, --publish-all Publish all exposed ports to random ports